Sarasota Kayak Tours (A Complete Guide + Best Tips!)

 Likewise, getting to paddle through the tangled-up mangrove forest while spotting ocean life such as oysters, fiddler crabs, sponges, and shells is a magical experience you won’t soon forget.

-Additional planning tip: The Sarasota mangrove tunnels are located within Ted Sperling Park at South Lido Beach Nature Park.
+Additional planning tip: The Sarasota and Siesta Key mangrove tunnels are located within Ted Sperling Park at South Lido Beach Nature Park.
 (Ted Sperling Nature Park on Lido Key, 190 Taft Drive, Sarasota)

 Mangrove tunnels started off as man-made ditches that were dug years ago as a way to control mosquitos.
 They eventually turned into ‘mangrove arbors’ with mangrove trees forming a canopy of branches and leaves over their exposed root systems.